The Early Years of Howard and Piper

-Today, Howard is 10 years old.
+Today, Howard is 11 years old.
 It's shocking how time flies.
 Of course, I still think of him as my cheeky little Sheltie puppy.

 Along Came Piper

-Back when Howard was nine months old, I emailed his breeder with some pictures.
+Back when Howard was nine months old, I emailed his breeder with some up-to-date photos.
 I mentioned in passing that we would love to have another Sheltie some day.

-I learned that the breeder had reserved one of her puppies, called Piper, to be a show dog.
-He was extremely eager to please -- but in new situations, he became a nervous nelly.
-He wasn't going to handle the show dog lifestyle at all.
+I learned that the breeder had reserved one of her puppies to be a show dog.
+He was extremely eager to please but also extremely nervous, which is not unusual to see in Shelties.

-When Piper caught sight of us, he crouched into a tiny ball like a hedgehog and, terrified and anxious, tried to melt himself into the grass so we wouldn't see him.
+When Piper caught sight of us, he crouched into a tiny ball like a hedgehog.
+Terrified and anxious, he tried to melt himself into the grass so we wouldn't see him.